Alternative rock: Grunge

 Other grunge bands subsequently replicated Nirvana's success.
 Pearl Jam had released its debut album Ten a month before Nevermind in 1991, but album sales only picked up a year later.
 By the second half of 1992 Ten became a breakthrough success, being certified gold and reaching number two on the Billboard 200 album chart.
 Soundgarden's album Badmotorfinger, Alice in Chains' Dirt and Stone Temple Pilots' Core along with the Temple of the Dog album collaboration featuring members of Pearl Jam and Soundgarden, were also among the 100 top-selling albums of 1992.
 The popular breakthrough of these grunge bands prompted Rolling Stone to nickname Seattle "the new Liverpool".
 Major record labels signed most of the prominent grunge bands in Seattle, while a second influx of bands moved to the city in hopes of success.
 At the same time, critics asserted that advertising was co-opting elements of grunge and turning it into a fad.
 Entertainment Weekly commented in a 1993 article, "There hasn't been this kind of exploitation of a subculture since the media discovered hippies in the '60s."
 The New York Times compared the "grunging of America" to the mass-marketing of punk rock, disco, and hip hop in previous years.
 As a result of the genre's popularity, a backlash against grunge developed in Seattle.

 Nirvana's follow-up album In Utero (1993) was an intentionally abrasive album that Nirvana bassist Krist Novoselic described as a "wild aggressive sound, a true alternative record."
 Nevertheless, upon its release in September 1993 In Utero topped the Billboard charts.
 Pearl Jam also continued to perform well commercially with its second album, Vs. (1993), which topped the Billboard charts by selling a record 950,378 copies in its first week of release.
+In 1993, the Smashing Pumpkins released their major breakthrough album, Siamese Dream—which debuted at number 10 on the Billboard 200 and sold over 4 million copies by 1996, receiving multi-platinum certification by the RIAA.
+The strong influence of heavy metal and progressive rock on the album helped to legitimize alternative rock to mainstream radio programmers and close the gap between alternative rock and the type of rock played on American 1970s Album Oriented Rock radio.
+In 1995, the band released their double album, Mellon Collie & the Infinite Sadness—which went on to sell 10 million copies in the US alone, certifying it as a Diamond record.